 Remember to keep the audience sizes in mind as you go.

 Wow, that was a bit of a mouthful!
-Let us know how it goes; we are really excited about the possibilities and seeing clients generate some incredible results ๐ช
+Let us know how it goes; we really enjoy this part of the platform and enjoy seeing clients generate incredible results πͺ